dwnflx/ev-battery-dashboard/README.md

 Live URL: https://ev-battery-dashboard.streamlit.app/

-For details on the project, please refer to the project report.
+For details on the project, please refer to the project report 'Interactive Simulation App for Sustainable Management of Mineral Resources for EV Batteries' (Version: 2024-02-22)

 ## User Interface